 Quality failures in packaging

-To guarantee the quality of the container, the surface of the sheet and that of the tray must be perfectly clean in the welding area, since any type of contamination will make it lose its tightness.
-As a result, air and contaminants like mould, fungi, or bacteria can reach packaged foods and contaminate them.
+In order to guarantee the quality of the packaging, the surface of the film and the tray must be perfectly clean in the sealing area, as any type of contamination here will result in the loss of its airtightness, with the consequent degradation of the product.

 Packaging inspection by machine vision

 Quality control in the welding area is usually done by RGB type machine vision systems within the visible range.
 INSPECTRA incorporates this technology in its inspection equipment, applying high resolution RGB vision systems and with optimised detection algorithms, with excellent results.

 However, when contamination in the welding area is complex (melted grease, interleaver invasion, transparent plastics, etc.), when the film inks are not uniform or when it is necessary to see through opaque inks, RGB vision technology is not sufficient for effective detection.
 As a solution to these problems, INSPECTRA’s equipment also incorporates hyperspectral vision technology, carrying out an inspection by chemical image, and being able to detect these more complex defects, which until recently the technology on the market was unable to solve.